Queensland Camping

 Image Credit: Thanks to Tourism and Events Queensland

-Located just north of the Bulwer Township, the Comboyuro Point Campground is conveniently located for those who want to be within walking distance to town.
-In addition, the location is perfect for those after sheltered and calm water.
+Located just north of the Bulwer Township, the Comboyuro Point Campground is conveniently located for those who want to be within walking distance of town.
+In addition, the location is perfect for those seeking sheltered and calm waters.

-Facilities include water (requires treating before drinking), septic toilets, rubbish bins, dump point and cold showers.
+Facilities include water (requires treating before drinking), septic toilets, rubbish bins, a dump point, and cold showers.

 Fires in existing sites are permitted, although generators are not.